 1 Day in Athens

-After standing around forever, our ferry finally arrived, but unfortunately it got us into Athens too late to visit the Acropolis as I had planned.
-However, our friendly driver from Welcome Pickups drove us by the Olympic Stadium and told us about the Changing of the Guard, in front of the Parliament building, which we ended up watching from our hotel balcony.
+After standing around forever, our ferry finally arrived, but unfortunately, it got us into Athens too late to visit the Acropolis as I had planned.
+However, our friendly driver from Welcome Pickups drove us by the Olympic Stadium and told us about the Changing of the Guard, in front of the Parliament building in Syntagma Square, which we ended up watching from our hotel balcony.

 To finish out our trip, we used Marriott points to book a room at the Hotel Grand Bretagne.
 This luxury collection hotel has a great location, but its special feature is the rooftop restaurant, which has amazing views of the Acropolis.
 I had booked dinner at the rooftop restaurant, and we also enjoyed the views the next morning with our complimentary breakfast as well.